next-hat/documentation/docs/guides/nanocl/overview.md

 #### Virtual Machine Images

-A virtual machine image is a template for creating a virtual machine.
-It is similar to a container image, except it is used to create virthat is deployed.
-For example, you might have a cargo that includes a web server and a cargo that includes a database.
-The container in a cargo share an IP address, IPC, and PID namespace, as well as other resources.
-They can also communicate with each other using standard inter-process communication channels.tual machines instead of containers.
+It is similar to a container image, except it is used to create virtual machine.
 A virtual machine image typically contains a bootable operating system image.
 Nanocl supports the following virtual machine image formats: `qcow2`, `raw`, `vdi`, `vmdk`, `vhd`, `vhdx`.

 #### Jobs